 You will demo this in class to everyone.

 The release does not need to include pull requests or commits from every member.
-The body does not even need any content, just ensure it is there and appropriately labeled.
+The body does not even need any content, just ensure it is there and appropriately labelled.

 This is a course designed to make a startup.
 When you’re running a startup, you need all the help you can get.
 This means your software should be adequately automated.
 We will be looking for the following when determining if your software is “real” and “working”.